fred-wang/Mathzilla/README.md

 and integrated directly to mozilla-central.

 1. Install [GNU bison](http://www.gnu.org/software/bison/) if it is not present on your system.
-2. Apply these patches to your sources from mozilla-central:
+2. Apply these patches to your sources from mozilla-central, in that order: mathparser-base.diff, mathparser-utils.diff, A mathparser-dictionary.diff, mathparser-simple.diff A mathparser-itex.diff.
-    0 A mathparser-base.diff
-    1 A mathparser-utils.diff
-    2 A mathparser-dictionary.diff
-    3 A mathparser-simple.diff
-    4 A mathparser-itex.diff
 3. Enable the mathparser extension:
   `ac_add_options --enable-extensions=default,mathparser`
 4. Compile Mozilla